Black-hat SEO (search engine optimization) tactics just don’t cut it anymore.

 At least until recently, it was quite easy to trick the spiders by hiding texts within images.
 This fooled them into recognizing an image based on the underlying texts.

-One of the more common tricks of black hatters was to hide the texts completely from readers by using font colors that matched the page’s theme.
+One of the more common black hat SEO tactics was to hide the texts completely from readers by using font colors that matched the page’s theme.

 Even if you get away with hidden texts, you won’t get very far.
 The search engines are becoming more sophisticated about spotting hidden texts.
 The competition is also becoming more vigilant in watching for dubious content.